 - Note: Please notify us by creating a support ticket if your remote is not working, check your batteries prior to doing so.
 Even though the remote has not been used the batteries may still have drained.

-- You may see this setting differently on your screen.
-The numbers 1-3 represent a logical view of each display as seen on the laptop.
+- This setting may show differently on your screen.
+The numbers 1-3 represent a logical view of each physical display as seen by the laptop.

 - Press the Identify button to locate their physical location.
-You will see a number at the bottom right of each monitor screen corresponding to the numbers in the display settings.
+You will see a number corresponding to the numbers in the display settings at the bottom right of each monitor .

 - Simply click and drag the displays to re-order them to match their logical location to their physical location.

-- Once you make your changes Click Apply and you will see your displays update location
+- Once you make your changes click Apply to make the changes.

-- Select “Extend Desktop on 2 and 3” to allow those devices to extend (separate) and you can then organize them as you wish to best work with your setup.
+- Select “Extend Desktop on 2 and 3” to allow those devices to extend (separate) and you can then organize them as you wish to best work for you.

 How to Change the Main Display